lm3nitro/Projects/MySQL/Part4-Connecting Remotely.md

 Please note: This is a continuation of *MySQL Queries.md*.

 ### Scope:
 This is a continuation of *MySQL Queries*.
-I will be attempting to connect to the MySQL server to run some queries from a linux host, and also add a new schemas and tables remotely via the command line.
+I will be attempting to connect to the MySQL server to run some queries from a Linux host, and add a new schemas and tables remotely via the command line.

-### Connnecting to MySQL server
+### Connecting to MySQL server

 When I initially tried to remote into the server, I was getting the error below: